-HIST 497 Senior Seminar in History (3)
+HIST 401 Historiography and Research Methods of History (3) HIST 497 Senior Seminar in History (3)

 Students majoring in History must also take:

 Three (3) courses (9 credits) chosen from each of the following three groups.
 Only one Independent Study course (HIST 390 or 490) and/or one Special Topics course (HIST 485) may be used to fulfill 3-6 hours of this entire twenty-seven (27) hour requirement.
 HIST 495 (Internship) does not meet any History major requirements.